Newbottle, Tyne and Wear: History

 The village is situated in the Copt Hill ward on a predominantly Labour run council, however since the local elections of May 2007 the ward itself is served by an Independent councillor.
 Along with many other communities the local economy has changed over the past generation.
 The Co-operative store and Post Office have closed and the land and property developed.

+Newbottle was formerly a township and chapelry in the parish of Houghton-le-Spring, in 1866 Newbottle became a separate civil parish, on 1 April 1937 the parish was abolished and merged with Houghton le Spring and East and Middle Herrington.
+In 1931 the parish had a population of 6811.

 Newbottle has been featured in the media since 2005 North East News, BBC Look North, Durham FM, BBC Radio Newcastle, Sunderland Echo, The Journal, Evening Chronicle and The Guardian as 7,000 trees, which are part of the Great North Forest are being threatened to be chopped down to make way for 20 new football pitches, car parking and infrastructure.
 As a result of this threat protestors have been campaigning "Save Our Trees!".
 On 29 June 2006 a 'chain saw' gang acting on the instructions of developers moved into the wood and began felling trees.
 This action caused the local community to apply to the high court in London for an emergency injunction.
 Mr Justice Bennett granted the high court injunction.
 In 2009 the plans were allowed to go ahead and have been ongoing since January 2010, with expected completion around September.
 After delays, the action was started and in April 2011 a brand new Football Association sponsored and endorsed football training facility was opened.
 Former England player Sir Trevor Brooking and Sunderland AFC player Jordan Henderson attended the opening.
 The article was featured on the front page of the newspaper Sunderland Echo.